jasonwpost/german-app/README.md

 ## To do
 * populate mongo database with lots of artikels
 * create a artikel service
-* make a page for adjektive declension testing
+* make a page for adjektiv declension testing
 * make a page for case testing
+* create home page

 ## Ongoing
-* improve look and feel of artikel component (would like have a better looking button system)oca
+* improve look and feel of artikel component (would like have a better looking button system)
 * Find questions
 * Populate database